 |Raj Rooprai Elected Member|

-Raj is an architect and urban designer with a particular interest in low/zero carbon master planning and sustainability strategies based on renewable energy system.
+Raj is an architectural urban designer with a particular interest in low/zero carbon master planning and sustainability strategies based on renewable energy system.

 With his practice Studio Rooprai he has worked on a wide range of high profile projects across Europe, Middle East and Far East, working with some of the world’s leading practitioners including Sir Terry Farrell & Partners, John McAslan & Partners, HOK International and AECOM.